-Riverfront Dock Shade Sails Post Architects have desinged a functional shade structure that will cover approximately 3,000 square feet of the Riverfront Dock, costing approximately \$130,000 - \$160,000.
+Post Architects have designed a functional shade structure that will cover approximately 3,000 square feet of the Riverfront Dock, costing approximately \$160,000.
 The tensile shade structure will provide shade and rain protection for downtown riverfront patrons, providing a pleasant site for small events and gatherings to celebrate and enjoy the Mississippi River.
-Illuminating the translucent panels with LED lighting that creates an exciting dock structure and attraction that not only accommodates users, but also showcases Baton Rouge's riverfront to travelers on the I-10 bridge.
-Lighting plans for the shade structures are in final design process.
+Illuminating the translucent panels with LED lighting that creates an exciting dock structure and attraction that not only accommodates users, but also showcases Baton Rouge's riverfront to

+Riverfront Plaza

-RiverfrontPlaza Originally built in 1984, Riverfront Plaza is a classic water garden style public space, a signature of the particular era in which it was designed.
-The plaza offers and ADA accessible entry to the riverfront near the dock, but is in need of renovation to rectify numerous maintenance items that have been neglected for a number of years.
+Originally built in 1984, Riverfront Plaza is a classic water garden style public space, a signature of the particular era in which it was designed.
+The plaza offers an ADA accessible entry to the riverfront near the dock, but is in need of renovation to rectify numerous maintenance items that have been neglected for a number of years.
 Recent improvements to the transit shelter and additional wayfinding have been implemented.

-CARBO Landscape Architecture has created schematic plans to further enhance the areas within and adjacent to the plaza and dock area.
+CARBO Landscape Architecture has created plans to enhance the areas within and adjacent to the plaza and dock area.
 These opportunities include ways to improve aesthetics while decreasing regular maintenance needs, and further defining individual spaces within the gardens that can be used for events and/or riverboat reception.
-Some of the enhancements include; upgraded event space, shade trellises for riverboat and daily visitors, 'no-mow' wildflower planting areas, River Road tree plantings, steel edging to define the railway space, additional security lighting, concrete repairs, and ADA improvements.
-CARBO Landscape Architecture is currently in the process of creating final design and construction plans.
-Construction is expected to begin in late 2018.
-Community Events Downtown residents and guests enjoy over 1,500 annual events including parades, races, and large events such as the popular Live After Five concert series.
-Many of these events take place in the recently implemented public greenspaces, North Boulevard Town Square and Repentance Park.
-The Downtown Development District strategically implemented these spaces as downtown master plan recommendations in order to spur investment and provide a constant stream of attractions and activity.
-Improvements to City Hall Plaza and the Riverfront Plaza stage are currently under construction or design to provide even more outdoor event opportunities.
+Some of the enhancements include; upgraded event space, shade trellises for riverboat and daily visitors, 'no-mow' wildflower planting areas, River Road tree plantings, steel edging to define the railway space, additional security lighting, concrete repairs, sound system, and ADA improvements.
+Construction is expected to be completed in the spring of 2019.

+Community Events

+stage are currently under construction or design to provide even more outdoor event opportunities.

 In addition to implementing these unique public spaces, the DDD also manages all aspects of these greenspaces such as the beacon programming, assistance with event logistics, and maintaining the landscape in order to enhance the public's downtown experience.
 The DDD, functioning as a liaison between event coordinators and City-Parish Departments, also reviews event applications and assists in required permitting processes.
 Event information is also available and marketed through various DDD outlets including emails, social media, the North Boulevard Town Square Media Beacon, and website calendars.
 The Special Event Procedures and Guidelines Handbook, available online or in our office, was developed and is maintained as an overview to the logistics and processes in event coordination.

-For more information on the event related resources provided by the DDD, visit www.downtownbatonrouge.org
+Downtown residents and guests epoy over 1,500 annual events including parades, races, and large events such as the popular Live After Five concert series.
+Many of these events take place in the recently implemented public greenspaces, North Boulevard Town Square and Repentance Park.
+The Downtown Development District strategically implemented these spaces as downtown master plan recommendations in order to spur investment and provide a constant stream of attractions and activity.
+Improvements to City Hall Plaza and the Riverfront Plaza

+MISSION STATEMENT

+THE DESIGN RESOURCE CENTER, A PROJECT OF THE DOWNTOWN DEVELOPMENT DISTRICT, SEEKS TO UNIT THE DESIGN COMMUNITY WITH THE PUBLIC BY CREATING A COMMON GROUND FOR STUDENTS, PROFESSIONALS, RESIDENTS, AND BUSINESS OWNERS TO ENGAGE ONE ANOTHER IN DESIGN DISCUSSIONS FOCUSED ON THE PROMOTION OF COMMERCE AND CULTURE IN DOWNTOWN BATON ROUGE.

+SEED FUNDING

+A SPECIAL THANKS TO THE BATON ROUGE AREA FOUNDATION (BRAF) FOR THE GENEROUS SEED FUNDING PROVIDED TO SUPPORT THIS PLATFORM OF COLLABORATIVE CREATIVITY.

+Baton Rouge Area Foundation

+DISTR

+DONORS